hoangduytran/blender-manual/manual/editors/3dview/controls/snapping.rst

       If you want to snap to the viewport grid instead, you can enable *Absolute Grid Snap* (see below).
 Vertex
-   Snaps to the nearest vertex of a mesh object.
+   Snaps to the vertex that's closest to the mouse cursor.
 Edge
-   Snaps to the nearest point on the nearest edge.
+   Snaps to the edge that's closest to the mouse cursor.
 Face Project
-   Snaps to the face by projecting the current point on the nearest face.
+   Snaps to the face that's under the mouse cursor.
-   This snap mode will snap geometry to both visible and occluded.
-   This snap mode is useful for retopologizing.
 Face Nearest
-   Snaps to the nearest surface in world space.
-   This snap mode will only snap geometry to visible (non occluded) geometry.
+   Individually snaps each object (in Object Mode) or vertex (in Edit Mode) to the face that's closest to its new location.
+This makes it possible to snap to occluded geometry.
 Volume
-   Snaps to regions within the volume of the first object found below the mouse cursor.
+   Snaps the selection to a depth that's centered *inside* the object under the cursor.
-   Unlike the other options, this option controls the depth (i.e. Z coordinates in current view space) of the transformed element.
-   By toggling *Snap Peel Object* (see below), target objects will be considered as a whole when determining the volume center.
+   This is useful for positioning an :doc:`Armature </animation/armatures/introduction>` bone so it's centered inside a character's arm, for example; the other snapping options would place it on the arm's surface instead.

+   While Blender also has :doc:`Volume objects </modeling/volumes/introduction>`, this option is not related to those.
 Edge Center
-   Snaps to the centerpoint of the nearest edge.
+   Snaps to the centerpoint of the edge that's closest to the mouse cursor.
 Edge Perpendicular
-   Snaps to a specific point on the nearest edge so that the line from the selection's original location (indicated by a white cross) to its new location is perpendicular to that edge.
+   Snaps to a specific point on the edge so that the line from the selection's original location (indicated by a white cross) to its new location is perpendicular to that edge.

 .. tip::